This article was updated in November 2023.

 An iconic landmark, Philadelphia’s City Hall is crowned with a massive statue of William Penn, the founder of the colony and, later, the state.

-If you cannot take a tour of the interior (usually available twice a day), it’s still worth a look at the impressive exterior architecture with sculptures of seasons and the seven continents (along with other figures).
-Although not the original city hall, this building is on the original site set aside for public buildings by William Penn in 1682.
+If you cannot take a tour of the interior (usually available twice a day), it’s still worth a look at the impressive exterior architecture, which features sculptures of seasons and the seven continents (along with other figures).
+Although not the original city hall, this building is on the site set aside for public buildings by William Penn in 1682.
 It took 30 years to build the present structure.
 1 S. Penn Square.

 3. The Tree of Knowledge Mural